 Injury and infection are the biggest killers for bubble corals and often happens during transportation.
 When purchasing a coral, but sure that it is fully extended and shows good coloration.
 Make sure to handle the coral from the base to prevent any further stress or injury; use a coral dip or iodine to facilitate healing.
 Brown jelly infections are also another common issue with bubble corals.

-Unfavorable aquarium water parameters, including lighting conditions, can also cause your coral to die back.
-Usually, other corals in the tank will also show signs of poor water quality, but LPS can recede very quickly once started.
+Unfavorable aquarium water parameters, including lighting conditions, can also cause your coral to die back., other corals in the tank will also show signs of poor water quality, but LPS can recede very quickly once started.
 If you recently moved your coral to a higher spot in the tank and it is failing to extend, then you might not have allowed enough time for acclimation.

 Closing Thoughts

-Bubble corals are relatively easy to care for, but fragging and any excessive handling can cause problems.
+Bubble corals are easy to care for, but fragging and any excessive handling can cause problems.
 They don’t come in many colors, but their inflated appearance and full expansion bring life to the middle and lower regions of the tank.
 With some acclimation, they can even be moved to the top of the reef!

 - About the Author